peilinUWU/rasa/data/nlu.md

 - Do you have a specific area of research?
 - what type of research are you doing?
 - What's your name?
-- Hello, what is your name?
+- what is your name?
 - What is your first name?
 - Can you tell me a few things about yourself?
 - What part of the world are you from?